 Reed started his fishing career working in New England’s ocean whaling fishery but found chasing menhaden, an inshore fishery, a bit less dangerous.
 He was pursing seining for menhaden out of his hometown of Brooklin, Maine in Herricks Bay when catches slowed down.
 So, Reed came to the Chesapeake Bay in 1867, founded the modern day menhaden fishery and is considered the father of the Bay’s fishery.

-The museum’s executive director, Shauna McCranie, said, “The vision of the museum and park are to be a community beacon that immerses residents and guest to a rich, local heritage while encouraging education, exploration and engagement with maritime traditions.”
+The museum’s executive director, Shauna McCranie, said, “The vision of the museum and park are to be a community beacon that immerses residents and guests to a rich, local heritage while encouraging education, exploration and engagement with maritime traditions.”

 The plan is that watermen’s park will include an event pavilion with public restrooms, as well as historical exhibits that aim to preserve the maritime heritage of Reedville, said McCranie.